dpatrie/go-bots/README.md

 #go-bots
----

 Client/Server Turn based code game

 The goal of this game is to create Bots and make them compete against each other.
 To create a bot, you have to write code!

 ###Rules of the game
-- A game is 20x20 square.
+- A game has a 20x20 squares board.
 Each square can contain:
     - A bot
     - A power-up
     - A wall